tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 present.
 If no authenticator request is provided, it is zero-length.

-The certificates chosen in the Certificate message MUST conform to the requirements of a Certificate message in the version of TLS negotiated.
+The certificates chosen in the Certificate message MUST conform to the requirements of a Certificate message in the negotiated version of TLS.
 If an authenticator request is present, the signature algorithms used to choose the algorithm are taken from the "signature_algorithms" in the from the authenticator.
 If there is no authenticator request, the signature algorithms are chosen from the "signature_algorithms"